Tony Xu

-Tony Xu (徐迅; born Xu Xun, 1983/1984) is a Chinese-American billionaire businessman and the co-founder and CEO of DoorDash.
-Xu was born in Nanjing and immigrated to the United States with his parents at the age of four.
+Tony Xu (徐迅 (Xú Xùn); born Xu Xun, 1983/1984) is a Chinese-born American billionaire businessman and the co-founder and CEO of DoorDash.

+Xu was born in Nanjing, China, and immigrated to the United States with his parents at the age of four.
 He earned degrees from the University of California, Berkeley, and the Stanford Graduate School of Business.
 Early in his career, Xu interned at Square, Inc., and worked for McKinsey & Company, eBay, and PayPal.
 He was included in Fortunes 40 Under 40 in 2020.

 DoorDash had its IPO in December 2020, making Xu's net worth an estimated $2.8 billion as of April 2021.
 He and his wife Patti are signatories to the Giving Pledge.

 Early life and education

 Xu was born in Nanjing, China.
 In 1989, his parents immigrated to Champaign, Illinois.
-His mother, Julie Cao, was a doctor in China who later opened acupuncture and medical clinics in Champaign and the San Francisco Bay Area.
+His mother, Julie Cao, was a Chinese doctor who later opened acupuncture and medical clinics in Champaign and the San Francisco Bay Area.
 His father was a professor in China who studied aerospace engineering and applied mathematics at the University of Illinois Urbana-Champaign, where he earned his Ph.D.

 Xu began working at an early age, at times washing dishes at the same restaurant where his mother worked.
 He legally changed his name from Xu Xun to Tony Xu, inspired by his favorite television series, Who's the Boss?, in which Tony Danza plays Tony Micelli.
 Xu earned his Bachelor of Science degree in industrial engineering and operations research from the UC Berkeley College of Engineering and his Master of Business Administration degree from the Stanford Graduate School of Business in 2013.